Fall 2017 CPA Newsletter

 Our final question is: how often should the deferred maintenance schedule be updated?
 Best practice suggests Associations should have their replacement fund study updated every three to five years so why not have the deferred maintenance schedule done at the same time?
-The engineer is already onsite doing work so adding this on will reduce the cost rather than having it done separately.
-In addition the engineer will be able to advise how many more times you can do maintenance work before the item will have to be replaced.
-Lastly items could be deteriorating slower or faster than previously anticipated so the updated schedule may suggest to have maintenance work stepped up or postponed depending on the situation.
+The engineer is already on site doing work so adding this on will reduce the cost rather than having it done separately.
+In addition, the engineer will be able to advise how many more times you can do maintenance work before the item will have to be replaced.
+Lastly, items could be deteriorating slower or faster than previously anticipated so the updated schedule may suggest having maintenance work stepped up or postponed depending on the situation.

 I hope this gives the Boards a better understanding of the reasons for having a deferred maintenance fund and how to fund for it.
 Maybe we can start a petition to have the name changed!
 If you have any questions please feel free to reach out to your Wilkin & Guttenplan audit contact person or myself.